AP-e/mutube/README.md

 `BeautifulSoup` is a bit lippy, but it's easy to [suppress these warnings](https://docs.python.org/2/library/warnings.html#temporarily-suppressing-warnings).

-**Why am I getting an HTTPError upon scraper *initialisation*?**
+**Why am I getting an HTTPError **

 The board catalog cannot be reached.
-4chan may be down, but it's more likely that you spelt the the board name wrongly.
+It may be that 4chan is down, though it's more likely that you spelt the the board name wrongly.

-**Why am I getting an HTTPError during *scraping*?**

-A thread has been fallen out the archive or has been deleted.
-Sorry.